 Opportunities to participate in the planning and assessment process will respond to the nature, scale and likely impact of the proposal/development or project being considered or assessed.
 Table 3 refers to the types of notifications.
-CN may at it's discretion opt for additional forms of public notice (e.g. newspaper advertisements) if seen as necessary.
 A regular and valuable way for communities to participate in the process is by making a submission on a proposal or development during the formal exhibition stage.
-Submissions can highlight positive aspects of a plan to be encouraged or raise areas of concern that may require further attention.
+Submissions can